CJT-Robotics/dynamixel_ros_control/README.md

 topic (std_msgs/msg/Bool).
 Whenever it receives a true message, all motion commands are suppressed, and the joints hold their current positions.
 Once a false message is published, normal control behavior resumes.

+⚠️ Note that currently, the software E-Stop won't work if a pure effort controller is used.

 ### LED Status Indicators

 The onboard LED reflects the current state of the hardware interface: